Fluglow/Deadly-Boss-Mods/README.md

 ## Professor Putricide:
 - Plays a countdown when Unbound Plague is about to happen
 - Plays a countdown when you should pass your Unbound Plague to someone else
+- Warning for Mallable Goo fixed.
+(Credit to Fluglow)

 ## Blood Prince Council:
 - Plays a countdown when Shock Vortex is about to happen